stefanjudis/tiny-helpers/README.md

 ### Add a new helper

-p `npm run helper:add` will ask a few questions and create a file in `helpers/`.
+`npm run helper:add` will ask a few questions and create a file in `helpers/`.
 Commit the changes and [open a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### Run the project locally